wafflespeanut/scripts/Remembrancer/README.md

 ## Remembrancer (v0.3.0)

 This is a little project of mine - an utility to remember everyday memories.
 For now, it puts your stories (with a MD5-hashed filename) in a directory for later viewing.
 It supports some basic encryption.
-I've used a simple algorithm to hex and shift the ASCII values in the files, which is just a complex mixup of 256-char Vigenere cipher, along with XOR.
+I've used a simple algorithm to hex and shift the ASCII values in the files, which is similar to a 256-char Vigenere cipher<sup>[1]</sup>.
 It can also detect incorrect passwords.

 Once stored, it doesn't disturb the original story (unless you play around).
 It decrypts to a temporary file for viewing, which gets deleted in two seconds.
 While updating stories, it just appends your story to the previous story.

 I've also added a function that hexes the password into a local file, so that instead of typing the password each time you write/view some story, you can save it by signing in.
 It also supports viewing random stories.
 And, the cool part - you can search your stories for specific words (between a range of dates).
 Currently, I'm trying to minimize the time it takes to search.
 Since Python is high-level, I'm planning to link it to Rust.

+<sup>[1]: It's not at all secure, but that's not my goal either.
+This is just to prevent people from peeking into the stories using text editors.
+But, if someone's really involved, then he'll be able to crack it in a few days.</sup>

 ### Changelog